nevinera/environment_helpers/README.md

 * `integer` - produces an integer from the environment variable, by calling `to_i` on it (if it's present).
 Note that this means that providing a value like "hello" means you'll get `0`, since that's what ruby does when you call `"hello".to_i`.
-* `file_path` - produces a `Pathname` object if the path name given by the environment variable matches an existing path.
+* `file_path` - produces a `Pathname` initialized with the path specified by the environment variable.
 * `date` - produces a `Date` object, using `Date.strptime`.
 The default format string is `%Y-%m-%d`, which would parse a date like `2023-12-25`.
 It will handle invalid values (or format strings) like the variable not being present, though if it's specified as `required`, you will see a different